-About the KSS AIM training programme
+About the KSS Acute Internal Medicine training programme

-The HEE KSS training programme in Acute Internal Medicine (AIM) is a 5 year programme, leading to dual accreditation in the specialty together with General (Internal) Medicine (GIM).
+The HEE KSS training programme in Acute Internal Medicine (AIM) is a 4 year programme, leading to dual accreditation in the specialty together with General (Internal) Medicine (GIM).
 It can also be combined with Intensive Care Medicine (ICM) and Stroke Medicine.
+The programme is led by Nik Patel, Head of School, and the Training Programme Directors (TPDs), Nikhil Bhatia and Gareth Watts.
+To find out more about their roles visit the Meet the Team webpage

 The programme is one of the largest in the country and is constantly developing to meet the needs of trainees – as well as rising to the healthcare mandates and changing patient needs.
 With more Acute Medicine Consultant posts being advertised than any other specialty, now is the time to get involved in this exciting and dynamic specialty.